ballerina-attic/website/README.md

-# Ballerina Website-An amazing project
+# Ballerina Website-An amazing approach

 This repo hosts the sources of the Ballerina website at <http://ballerinalang.org>.